near/docs/docs/develop/contracts/debug-locally.md

 3. Run sandbox node
 4. Copy the `$REPRO_ACCOUNT` key from `~/.near-credentials/testnet/$REPRO_ACCOUNT.json` to `~/.near-credentials/local/`.
-5. Check the status is now "hello" in sandbox:
+5. Check that the status is now "hello" in sandbox:

 ```
 export NEAR_ENV=local